TERMS & CONDITIONS

-If Company has selected to participate in the ONE by AOL: Mobile Marketplace:
+If Company has selected to participate in the ONE Mobile Marketplace:

-Company agrees to use commercially reasonable efforts to provide Placements to AOL during the Schedule Term, and shall install and incorporate any and all necessary enabling tags and technology, including, without limitation, AOL’s SDK (collectively, “AOL Technology”) to provide such Placements to AOL, as such AOL Technology may be updated, fixed or patched from time to time.
-For the purposes of providing Placements to AOL, AOL hereby provides Company with a limited, worldwide, non-exclusive, non-sublicensable, non-transferable, royalty-free, license to reproduce portions of the AOL Technology and distribute such portions in Company’s applications.
-Company may not distribute the AOL Technology to third-parties except as part of its own application(s) and may not use the AOL Technology for any purpose other than providing Placements to AOL.
+Company agrees to use commercially reasonable efforts to provide Placements to Oath during the Schedule Term, and shall install and incorporate any and all necessary enabling tags and technology, including, without limitation, Oath’s SDK (collectively, “Oath Technology”) to provide such Placements to Oath, as such Oath Technology may be updated, fixed or patched from time to time.
+For the purposes of providing Placements to Oath, Oath hereby provides Company with a limited, worldwide, non-exclusive, non-sublicensable, non-transferable, royalty-free, license to reproduce portions of the Oath Technology and distribute such portions in Company’s applications.
+Company may not distribute the Oath Technology to third-parties except as part of its own application(s) and may not use the Oath Technology for any purpose other than providing Placements to Oath.

 If Company has selected to participate in the ONE Video Marketplace: